suhaskamath2712/E0261_P11/documentation/documentation.md

   - Notes: Behavior details:
     - The method checks `OPENAI_API_KEY` in the environment and returns a safe "not equivalent" contract string if missing (avoid interactive prompts).
     - It uses the Responses API and performs best-effort extraction of the assistant's output text from the SDK `Response` object (falls back to a conservative non-equivalent value if extraction fails).
-    - The prompt requests a strict contract: first line `true`/`false`, followed (if `true`) by zero-or-more exact transformation names (one per line).
-Unexpected or free-form LLM output will be treated as `false` to avoid exceptions.
+    - The prompt requests a strict JSON contract: a single JSON object with two fields: `equivalent` (string; `"true"`, `"false"`, or `"dont_know"`) and `transformations` (array of transformation names, may be empty).
+The code continues to accept the legacy line-oriented format for backward compatibility.

 - public static LLMResponse getLLMResponse(String sqlA, String sqlB)
   - Parameters: `sqlA` and `sqlB` are SQL strings (not precomputed JSON).
 The method obtains cleaned JSON plans via `GetQueryPlans.getCleanedQueryPlanJSONasString` and then contacts the LLM via `contactLLM`.